Chuma and Susi: Mikindani to Ujiji

 Near Cape Maclear the Johanna men left them, on a rumour of Mazitu threatening the way ahead.
 Only Susi, Chuma, Amoda and eight Nassik men continued with Livingstone, who repeatedly hired local porters for a few weeks at a time.
 They struggled on in torrential rain, at times had difficulty getting food, and were joined by two Yao who had been sold as slaves, "but the Mazitu killed all their Manganja masters & now they are free so we engage them".
 Disastrously, these men ran away on 20 January 1867, stealing baggage including the quinine supply.
 Livingstone felt he "had now received the sentence of death, like poor Bishop MacKenzie".

 Despite difficulties, the small group continued, exploring areas not seen by Europeans, with generous assistance from local Africans and from Zanzibari traders.
 From April Livingstone was protected by his "faithfuls" during many long bouts of illness including malaria.
-In November he was infuriated when several ran away with some supplies, and refused to reinstate "the thief Suzi for he is quite inveterate, and Chuma who ran away 'to be with Suzi' and I who rescued him from slavery, and had been at the expense of feeding and clothing him for years was nobody in his eyes.
+In November he was infuriated when several ran away with some supplies, and he refused to reinstate "the thief Suzi for he is quite inveterate, and Chuma who ran away 'to be with Suzi' and I who rescued him from slavery, and had been at the expense of feeding and clothing him for years was nobody in his eyes.
 'Bange' and black women overcame him, and I feel at no inclination to be at further expense and trouble for him."
 After he had "taken all the runaways back again", he noted that they had not taken advantage of his dependence on them, and "Have faults myself".
 At some point he grumbled that his servants "acted like the Irish helps in America.
 The lack of a chain to confine them emboldens them."
 After another rebellion in April 1868, he "did not blame them very severely in my own mind for absconding: they were tired of tramping, and so verily am I".